Purv-Kabaria/Trading-Bot/README.md

 - The application uses the tvDatafeed library to fetch historical data from TradingView
 - Data availability depends on market hours and TradingView's data policies
 - Gemini AI analysis requires a valid Google API key with access to Gemini services
+- The default trading strategy is not made by me, use at your own risk.